CaptJakk/captjakk.com/posts/2019-05-12-practical-intro-eff.md

 # Why shouldn't I use this

 Alright alright, is it too good to be true?
-Not quite.
+Just barely.
 The reasons why you may choose not to use this style in a production Haskell codebase are as follows:

 * Monadic sections of your code can be slower
 * Resource bracketing can't be expressed this way

-But hope is not lost, there is an alternative library that Sandy Maguire just published called `polysemy` that pretty much fixes both of these problems.
-The only reason I didn't write this talk with that as the library being studied is because I haven't had a chance to play with it in a production codebase yet.
+But hope is not lost, there is an alternative library that [Sandy Maguire](https://reasonablypolymorphic.com/) just published called [polysemy](https://hackage.haskell.org/package/polysemy) that pretty much fixes both of these problems.
+The only reason I didn't write this post with that as the library being studied is because I haven't had a chance to play with it in a production codebase yet.

 # Conclusion